Bring SExT into YOUR school!

-Scroll down to find out what our program looks like in a classroom, all about our in-school performances, why NOW is the time to take advantage of our new approach, and the tie-ins to curriculum principles and expectations.
+Scroll down to learn more about our in-school performances, why NOW is the time to take advantage of our new approach, and the tie-ins to curriculum principles and expectations.
 Need more information?
 We'd be happy to talk with you personally, feel free to contact us!

 Our unique methodology of peer-education gets students engaged, invested, and having fun!
 No more awkward, dated, classroom videos.
 No more teachers forced to disseminate material which they may feel uncomfortable with.
 Let these "SExT-perts" present to their peers in a live show which can be anywhere from 30 to 90 minutes in length, and tailored with appropriate, curriculum-based, material of your choosing.
 Watch our short clip below where our peer educators tell you, in their own words, why it's so effective for TEENS to give "the talk".